 In order to be eligible for Medicaid, you must have very little money in your name.
 If you do not plan, Medicaid will insist you use what Medicaid calls your “resources” before it provides even a dollar of benefits.
 Your “resources” include bank accounts, investments, cash value of life insurance, co-ops, real property, and more.
 One way to become eligible for Medicaid is to “spend down” your assets.

 However, you do not have to spend down all your money and property if you create and fund a properly structured Irrevocable Asset Protection Trust.
 When you transfer your assets to an irrevocable trust, they can no longer be regarded as your resources for Medicaid purposes, or by potential creditors.
 Trusts can be used to protect real estate, cash, other financial assets, and even valuable tangible assets such as art or jewelry.

-Irrevocable Medicaid Trusts, also known as “asset protection trusts” or “Medicaid asset protection trusts” can be structured so that the income generated from the assets in the trust will be paid to you.
-That means the income can be spent to help maintain the lifestyle you’ve worked hard to create.
-While you will have no right to access or demand principal from the trust, your trustees can be given the discretion to distribute principal to beneficiaries who can use this money for your benefit.
+An Irrevocable Asset Protection Trust, also known as a “Medicaid Trust” or a “Medicaid Asset Protection Trust,” can be structured so that the income generated from the assets in the trust will be paid to you.
+With an asset protection trust for elderly residents of NYC, Westchester County and the NY Metro Area, the income from the trust can be spent to help maintain the lifestyle you’ve worked hard to create.
+While you will have no right to access or demand principal from the trust, your Trustees can be given the discretion to distribute principal amounts to beneficiaries (often children or other family members) who can use these distributions for your benefit.